sdfpt05/LC3-VM/README.md

 - `-h, --help`: Display help message
 - `-d, --debug`: Enable debug mode
 - `-m, --memory`: Dump memory before starting execution

+## LC-3 Instruction Set

+The VM supports all standard LC-3 instructions:

+### Arithmetic and Logic

+- `ADD` - Adds two values
+- `AND` - Performs bitwise AND between two values
+- `NOT` - Performs bitwise negation

+### Control Flow

+- `BR` - Branches to a new location based on condition flags
+- `JMP` - Jumps to an address in a register
+- `JSR` - Jumps to a subroutine and saves the return address

+### Memory Operations

+- `LD` - Loads data from memory
+- `ST` - Stores data to memory
+- `LDR` - Loads data from memory with register offset
+- `STR` - Stores data to memory with register offset
+- `LDI` - Loads data indirectly from memory
+- `STI` - Stores data indirectly to memory
+- `LEA` - Loads effective address

+### System Operations

+- `TRAP` - Executes system calls/functions